Target-Aligned Reinforcement Learning: Discussion

+While \gls{acr:tarl} improves performance, it naturally introduces computational overhead by increasing the number of forward passes required during training.
+However, because forward passes are relatively inexpensive and highly parallelizable in modern \gls{acr:rl} frameworks, the impact on wall-clock time remains modest given sufficient device memory, particularly in algorithms natively employing online batch forward passes like \gls{acr:ddqn} (incurring a mere 3.29\% increase for $b=m$ in Atari).
+Thus, to optimally balance computational costs with performance benefits, the oversampling margin $b$ should simply be scaled to device limits: Figure~\ref{fig:ablation_os} indicates that larger values of $b$ yield strictly stronger gains.
+Consequently, we recommend setting $b$ such that the total query size $m+b$ matches the maximum single-pass batch size supported by the available hardware.

-We introduced \gls{acr:tarl}, a method that prioritizes updates on transitions with high target alignment between offline and online targets.
+\textbf{Conclusion.} We introduced \gls{acr:tarl}, a method that prioritizes updates on transitions with high target alignment between offline and online targets.
 Central to our approach is a novel alignment metric that quantifies the consistency between update targets across target network updates.
-By leveraging this metric as a transition selection criterion, \gls{acr:tarl} ensures target recency \emph{and} stability. \gls{acr:tarl} thereby circumvents the stability-recency tradeoff induced by target networks.

-Our theoretical analysis demonstrates that \gls{acr:tarl} increases convergence speed.
-Empirical evaluation across a variety of benchmarks and algorithms further validates \gls{acr:tarl}'s effectiveness.
+By leveraging this metric as a transition selection criterion, \gls{acr:tarl} promotes target recency \emph{and} stability, thereby mitigating the stability-recency tradeoff induced by target networks.
+Empirical evaluation across a variety of benchmarks and algorithms validates \gls{acr:tarl}'s effectiveness.

 \gls{acr:tarl} can be seamlessly integrated into existing \gls{acr:rl} pipelines without requiring additional hyperparameter tuning.
-Beyond the immediate practical benefits, our work highlights that the online network--despite being too unstable to serve reliable target values--holds valuable information for directional update validation.
-We are optimistic that \gls{acr:tarl} will inspire further research into enhancing sample efficiency and overall performance of state-of-the-art \gls{acr:rl} algorithms.
-Future directions include the design of alignment-aware loss functions and the exploration of alternative uses of alignment signals within \gls{acr:rl}.
+Beyond its immediate practical benefits, our work highlights a fundamental insight: the online network---despite being too unstable to provide reliable bootstrap targets---holds highly valuable information for directional update validation.
+We hope \gls{acr:tarl} inspires further research into overcoming the structural bottlenecks of value-based \gls{acr:rl}.
+Promising future directions include the design of fully differentiable alignment-aware loss functions and the exploration of alignment signals for dynamic representation learning.